casthub/docs/en/modules.md

 ### CSS

-There are many ways of customizing your Module's CSS - they are all covered in our [CSS Documentation](/modules/css).
+There are many ways of customizing your Module's CSS - they are all covered in our <docs-link path="/modules/css">CSS Documentation</docs-link>.

 ## Flow and Debugging

 Modules are actually individual processes, allowing among other things for them to have their own individual Devtools.

-If you have Developer Tools enabled, each Module will have an `Inspect` option when you click the @icon-settings icon on the Module.
+If you have Developer Tools enabled, each Module will have an `Inspect` option when you click the <app-icon type="settings"></app-icon> icon on the Module.

 ### Refreshing Modules